Support our sponsor: Richland Bank 325 N Lexington Springmill Rd Mansfield

 All protests must be presented in writing to tournament headquarters within 30 minutes of the end of the game and must be accompanied by a $100.00 cash nonrefundable fee.
 Referee judgments will NOT be a basis for protest.
 Coaches wishing to file a protest shall notify the referee of this intention as soon as possible, but no later than 5 minutes after the end of the game in question.
 The Protest Committee’s decision is FINAL.

-16. Inclement Weather
+17. Inclement Weather

 Regardless of weather conditions, coaches and their teams MUST appear on the field of play, ready to play as scheduled.
 Failure to appear will result in forfeiture of the game.
 Only referees and/or the Tournament Directors MAY reduce the length of the game by 50%.

-• Games interrupted in the first half:
+Games interrupted in the first half:

 If time permits, play to completion.

-o If time permits, play to completion of at least the first half and record the score as complete.
+If time permits, play to completion of at least the first half and record the score as complete.

 If the first half cannot be completed, the game will be called a scoreless tie and each team will be awarded one point.

-• Games interrupted after the first half:
+Games interrupted after the first half:

 If time permits, play to completion.

-o If time does not permit, the game will be called complete and the score at the time of the interruption recorded.
+If time does not permit, the game will be called complete and the score at the time of the interruption recorded.

 In any event, games shall not be played past the scheduled start time of the next game due to weather delays.

-b.
-No refunds will be made to any participating teams if the tournament directors for any reason cancel a portion of the tournament in its entirety once tournament play has began unless the guaranteed minimum of 3 games is unable to be played.
-In which case, a refund of 1/3 the team's entrance fee per un-played game will be issued to the affected team or teams.
-The tournament will refund a team's entry fee in its entirety if it unable to provide an appropriate age bracket in which to compete.
+No refunds will be made to any participating teams if the tournament directors for any reason cancel a portion of the tournament in its entirety once tournament play has begun, unless the guaranteed minimum of 3 games is unable to be played.
+In such case, a refund of 1/3 the team's entrance fee per un-played game will be issued to the affected team or teams.
+The tournament will refund a team's entry fee in its entirety if it is unable to provide an appropriate age bracket in which to compete.
 If indeed the weekend is a total washout due to weather conditions, each team will only receive the total amount that the team submitted, meaning the team will NOT receive a refund amount for more than what they paid to enter the tournament based on the amount per game refunded.

-c.
 The Tournament Committee reserves the right to decide on all matters pertaining to the tournament and its judgments are final.

-18. Tournament Standings and Tie Breakers
+19. Tournament Standings and Tie Breakers

-• Most points: Three (3) for a win, one (1) for a tie, and zero (0) for a loss.
+Most points scored by a team: Three (3) points for a win, one (1) point for a tie, and zero (0) points for a loss.

-• Winner of head to head matches
+Winner of head to head matches

 Greater goal differential (four goals maximum per game; -4 minimum).

 Fewest goals allowed.

 Most goals scored (maximum of +4 goals per game).

-• Shootout or coin toss as determined by the tournament committee.
+Shootout or coin toss as determined by the tournament committee.

 First and second place individual awards will be presented in each U9 through U14/15 age group to the Winners and Runner-up in each division.

-20. Semi-Final and Championship Games- TIES
+21. Semi-Final and Championship Games- TIES

-* If the teams are still tied at the end of the overtime period, the FIFA penalty kick procedure will be used to determine a winner.
+If the teams are still tied at the end of the overtime period, the FIFA penalty kick procedure will be used to determine a winner.

-* Only the players on the field at the end of the overtime period are eligible for penalty kicks.
+Only the players on the field at the end of the overtime period are eligible for penalty kicks.

-21. Special Rules for U9-U10
+22. Special Rules for U9-U10

-• The opposing team must retreat behind the build-out line once the goalkeeper has possession of the ball in his or her hands.
+The opposing team must retreat behind the build-out line once the goalkeeper has possession of the ball in his or her hands.
 The opposing team must remain behind the build-out line until the ball is played from the goalkeeper from a throw, roll, or a kick.
 The build out line will also be used to denote where offside offenses may be called.

-• Offside will be called between the build-out line and the goal line.
+Offside will be called between the build-out line and the goal line.
 There will be no offside infraction between the midline and the build-out line.
 An offside infraction will be determined by the referee if there is an advantage gained by a player in an offside position when the ball is played.

-• Goalkeepers may not punt or drop kick the ball.
+Goalkeepers may not punt or drop kick the ball.

-* No pass backs
+No pass backs.